Ennis: History

 As its formation was monastic and not defensive, Ennis never had town walls and instead grew as place of commerce and trade.
 Over the centuries the market town slowly expanded, and eventually developed as a small manufacturing and distribution centre with commodities moved by river to the port at Clarecastle for shipping abroad.
 Local industries included textile and clothing manufacturing, the milling of corn and flour, as well as brewing of beer and distillation of whiskey with evidence of these industries still present in the town.
 The 1845 Famine and its aftermath had a substantial effect on the town with the population declining by over 20% because of famine, disease and emigration.

 Ennis was governed by a corporation from the early 17th century.
-It was a parliamentary borough to the Irish House of Commons until 1801, and was given continued representation at Westminister from 1801 to 1885.
+It was a parliamentary borough to the Irish House of Commons until 1801, and was given continued representation at Westminster from 1801 to 1885.
 The borough corporation was dissolved by the Municipal Corporations (Ireland) Act 1840.
 It was later granted town commissioners under the Towns Improvement (Ireland) Act 1854, which was converted to an urban district under the Local Government (Ireland) Act 1898, and a town council under the Local Government Act 2001.
 The Local Government Reform Act 2014 dissolved the town council with the creation of Ennis Municipal District under the authority of Clare County Council.
+Ennis Town Hall is now used as a banqueting suite for the Old Ground Hotel.

 Politically, Ennis was long a Fianna Fáil stronghold.
 However, in the 2009 local elections, the party was reduced to just one member out of nine on Ennis Town Council.
 A monument to Éamon de Valera, founder of the party and former President of Ireland, stands outside Ennis Courthouse.

 The River Fergus runs through the middle of Ennis and is a well-known trout and salmon fishery.
 At one time, small sailing boats made their way up river from the Shannon and berthed in the centre of the town at Woodquay.
 This area of the town along with Parnell Street and Mill Road was routinely susceptible to flooding, but the flood defence system put an end to the event in Parnell Street and the Mill Road areas, although in November 2009 other parts of the town experienced severe flooding.
 A new pedestrian bridge, Harmony Row Bridge, was built over the river Fergus in June 2009.